 Text the phrase MIACT to the number 52886 to join.

-Our policy evolves from a process involving individual member participation—the study, discussion and development at local and state meetings.
+Our policy evolves from individual member participation—the study, discussion and development at local and state meetings.

 Click on the buttons below to explore Michigan Farm Bureau policy or American Farm Bureau policy.